Hard vs Soft Bonus Restrictions

 Use the Gap Productively

 While waiting for a cooldown to expire, apply for cards at other issuers that do not share the same restrictions.
-The 48-month cooldown on Chase Sapphire does not prevent you from applying for Amex, Citi, or Capital One cards in the meantime.
+One product’s published cooldown does not necessarily prevent you from applying for cards at other issuers in the meantime.
 A well-planned strategy rotates through different issuers so that you are always earning bonuses somewhere.

 Consider Product Changes During Cooldowns

-If you are in a cooldown period for a particular card family, you can sometimes product-change your existing card to a different product without affecting the cooldown.
-For example, you could downgrade a Sapphire Reserve to a Freedom Flex during the 48-month wait, then reapply for a Sapphire product once the cooldown expires.
+If you are in a cooldown period for a particular card family, you can sometimes product-change your existing card to a different product without affecting a published cooldown.
+Be careful with products whose terms consider prior ownership: changing into a target card can itself become relevant history for a future bonus review.

 Real-World Application Scenarios